visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Units
 +++++

+Units of various quantities can be passed through the query.
+None of these values are used in any calculations the query does to arrive at its output; all are optional.
+These units appear in the :ref:`Conduit Output` in a few different places.

 +--------------------------+----------------------------------------------+
 | *spatial_units*          | The units of the simulation in the x and y   |
 |                          | dimensions.                                  |